BUSOLA12/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2. It prints all the groups the current user is part of
 3. It changes the owner of a file
 4. It creates an empty file
+5. It adds execute permission to the owner of a file